danhahn/html-final/content/final-content.md

-# Spring 2016
+# HTML at SVA

-Welcome to the final for Spring 2016.
+Welcome to the final.
 The idea of this final is to reinforce everything that we have learned this semester.
 I think the final project is fair, not easy but fair.
 Everything that is on the final we have covered in class.
 This is a project not a test.
 Try to keep that in perspective as you work on it.
 You are free to use all your notes, examples and any other tools that you need to complete the project.

 Since this is a project and not a test I try to set it up as if I am your client.
 As you might know clients sometimes do not give you everything that you need.
 While I did my best to give you all the parts that you need I do not give you every little detail.
 I will try to give you an idea how to fill the gaps when this happens.